-Our gross margin percentage on professional services and other revenues decreased to 20% for the three months ended July 31, 2020 from 27% for the three months ended July 31, 2019.
-This decrease was primarily due to lower gross margins in our SCM segment services of 23% and 31% for the three months ended July 31, 2020 and 2019, respectively due to lower billing utilization, an increase in vacations and customers delaying project start dates compared to the same period in the prior year.
-Our Other segment professional services gross margin decreased to 43% from 54% for the three months ended July 31, 2020 and 2019, respectively, due to lower margin projects year to date.
-Our IT Consulting segment professional services gross margin decreased to 17% from 21% for the three months ended July 31, 2020 and 2019, respectively, due to lower margin projects in the current quarter.
-Professional services and other gross margin is directly related to the level of services and other revenues.
-The primary component of cost of services and other revenues is services staffing, which is relatively inelastic in the short term.
+Our gross margin percentage on professional services and other revenue increased to 26% for the three months ended July 31, 2021 from 20% for the three months ended July 31, 2020.
+This increase was primarily due to higher gross margins in our SCM segment services of 32% and 23% for the three months ended July 31, 2021 and 2020, respectively.
+This is primarily the result of an increase in professional services and other revenue, which is being driven by an increase in billing utilization rates.
+Our Other segment professional services gross margin decreased slightly to 42% from 43% for the three months ended July 31, 2021 and 2020, respectively, due to lower margin projects year to date.
+Our IT Consulting segment professional services gross margin increased to 21% of revenue when compared to 17% the same period last year due to higher margin project work.
+Professional services and other gross margin is directly related to the level of services and other revenue.
+The primary component of cost of services and other revenue is services staffing, which is relatively inelastic in the short term.